Caladenia alpina

-Caladenia alpina, commonly known as the mountain caladenia, is a plant in the orchid family Orchidaceae and is native to subalpine areas of south-eastern Australia and to New Zealand.
+Caladenia alpina, commonly known as mountain caladenia, is a species of plant in the orchid family Orchidaceae and is native to subalpine areas of south-eastern Australia and to New Zealand.
 It has a single fleshy leaf and a thin wiry flowering spike bearing two white flowers with red bars on the labellum.
 In New Zealand this orchid is sometimes known as Caladenia lyallii.

 Description

 Caladenia alpina is a terrestrial, perennial, deciduous, herb with an underground tuber and a single, sparsely hairy, lance-shaped leaf, 9-28 cm long and 5-8 mm wide.
 The leaf is thick and fleshy and green to dark reddish-green.